How to Care for a Dachshund with a Back Injury

-Dachshunds are fascinating and adorable pets, with their vibrancy and their cute little legs, and a sausage-like back.
+Dachshunds are fascinating and adorable pets, with their vibrancy and their cute little legs, and sausage-like backs.
 Their energy can be addictive, and when you have this dog’s company, there is never a dull moment.

 Dachshunds and Intervertebral Disc Disease (IVDD)

 IVDD, a degenerative disorder that affects mainly short-legged dogs dog breeds, is a condition in which the disks in the dog’s vertebral column degenerate, causing the jelly-like substance on the inside to herniate (come out of the disc) and harden.
 With the jelly-like inner filling gone, the vertebral column loses its flexibility.
 Thus, movement is impaired, and back pain arises.

 But why are Dachshunds more prone to this disease?
 Well, blame the genes.
 Their short legs and long back makes the soft center material of the disk serve as a shock absorber.
 The long vertebral column, thus, ages more rapidly compared to that of other dogs.
 Therefore, we often see a larger number of younger Dachshunds getting IVDD-related or back pain when compared to young ones of other breeds.

 IVDD, when severe, can completely paralyze your dog.
 Hence, you must catch it in its early stage, so that you can get your dog the necessary treatments.
 Look out for these initial symptoms.

 Related Post: How to Prevent Dachshund Back Problems